 My current 6 year old loves any time he has an adult’s undivided attention.
 He also loves that he is beginning to read.
-For him, offering him new books to “read” (sound out) while he has my attention feels like major quality time.
+For him, offering new books to “read” (sound out) while he has my attention feels like major quality time.
 I like this activity for when I’m driving and can easily listen.
 These are, of course, also perfect for reading together in any scenario.
-I’ve found that my kids tend to want to read these over and over and over.
+I’ve found my kids tend to want to read these over and over and over.
 They learn new words and feel more confident.
 You can feel good about that especially if you took them out of school to go on your current trip.

 Magnetic Games (Amazon Link)